hansonkd/Wheb-Framework/README.md

 Wheb has built in support for global contexts and stateful handlers.

 Wheb seperates the read-only thread-safe environment resources from a handler specific state.
-On each request a fresh state is generate using the Default library.
+Any modififcations to the state will only be visible in that request.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}